Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Wrath**: This dagger deals 1d6 additional fire damage.

-**Rage**: Whenever you hit a target with _Rage knife_ you gain a stack of rage up to a maximum of 3.
+**Rage**: Whenever make an attack roll against a target with _Rage knife_ you gain a stack of rage up to a maximum of 3.
 You loose all stacks whenever a minute passes without attacking anyone.

-**Seething Strike**: When you take the attack acton on your turn, you can spend three stacks of rage to gain an additional attack as a part of that attack action.
+**Seething Strike**: When you take the attack action on your turn, you can spend three stacks of rage to gain an additional attack as a part of that attack action.

 _You gain +1 to hit and damage rolls using this magical weapon._